twilio/twilio-video-app-android/README.md

 1. Internal - The application intended for internal testing and QA at Twilio. _This variant can only be built by Twilions._
 1. Twilio - The application intended for every day use at Twilio. _This variant can only be built by Twilions._
 1. Community - The application intended for developers interested in using Programmable Video. _This variant can be built by all developers._

+### Twilions

+Twilio employees should follow [these instructions](Twilions.md) for building the Internal and Twilio product flavors.

 ### Building the Community Flavor